hahnd/ufs-srweather-app/aws/README.md

 The following documentation shows how to install ParallelCluster, start a cluster on AWS, connect to the cluster, start a job on the cluster with Slurm, and stop the cluster.

+## AWS Region Change
+These scripts are setup to run in **us-east-1**.
+If you want to change the region, you must: 1) change the AMI ID of the ParentImage in the CloudFormation template to be the _ParallelCluster-3.0.2 Amazon Linux 2 x86_64_ base image in your target region; 2) change the _region_ variable in the _init_srw_ function in both the imagebuild.sh and srwcluster.sh scripts.

 ## Environment Setup

 ### Install Dependencies - ParallelCluster, AWS CLI, NodeJS, and jq: